-Dear friends in the field, At dawn's gray fog, Awaiting day and battle, Permit me to remember you And sing your dying song.
+Dear friends in the field, At dawn's gray fog, Awaiting day and battle, Permit me to remember you And sing your dying songs.

 The night is fading into day.
-Soon the enemies' guns Will sicken you With death ...
+Soon the enemies' guns Will sicken you With death,

-While I rest here, In the quiet of my tiny room And write Of the peace Your pains purchase For me.
+While I rest in the quiet of my room And write of the peace Your pains purchase For me.

-Let me sing your song well, As you go, brave friends To your battle and the call.
+Let me sing your songs well, As you go, brave friends To your battle and the call.